 Keep kids in the loop — but keep it simple

-“Talking to children in a clear, reasonable way about what’s going on is the best way to help them understand,” says Rachel Busman, PsyD, a clinical psychologist at the Child Mind Institute.
+“Talking to children in a clear, reasonable way about what’s going on is the best way to help them understand,” says Rachel Busman, PsyD, a clinical psychologist.
 “But remember kids don’t need to know every little thing.”
 Unless kids ask specifically, there’s no reason to volunteer information that might worry them.

 For example, our two-year-old daughter Alice is used to seeing her grandparents regularly, but right now we’re keeping our distance to make sure everyone stays safe.
 When she asks about them we say: “We won’t see Grandma and Grandpa this week but we will see them soon!”
 We don’t say: “We’re staying away from Grandma and Grandpa because we could get them sick.”
 Older kids can handle — and expect — more detail, but you should still be thoughtful about what kinds of information you share with them.